Robert-van-Engelen/lisp/README.md

       {0}
     };

-In the following example we have to use `push` to protect a temporary string constructed from the function arguments, because we also call `alloc` to reserve memory that may trigger a garbage collection phase.
+In the following example we have to `push` to protect a temporary string constructed from the function arguments, because we also call `alloc` to reserve memory that may trigger a garbage collection phase.

 Our new `f_slice` function takes a starting index, a length, followed by one or more arguments that from a string to slice from the given start up to the given length: